My Time at Portia: Story

-The game takes place long after civilization has been destroyed, where humans have emerged from underground and begun rebuilding society.
-The player is cast in the role of the child of a famous builder, who inherits their father's workshop in the independent city state of Portia after he goes travelling.
-The goal of the game is to expand the city of Portia and become the best builder.
+The player (male is by default named Marco and female is by default named Linda) is cast in the role of the child of a famous builder, who inherits their father's workshop in the independent city state of Portia after he goes traveling.
+Once the player arrives in Portia, they are greeted by Presley, the commissioner of a guild, who escorts them to the workshop.
+The goal of the game is to expand the city of Portia and become the best builder while also facing rivalry with another builder named Higgins.